Ben Hammersley: Technology and strategic forecasting

-As a leading futurist, he gives keynote presentations to corporates and large events internationally.
+Ben Hammersley has given keynote presentations to corporates and large events internationally.

 Until 2013, he was the UK Prime Minister's Ambassador to East London Tech City.

 Multimedia reporting and broadcasting

 In 2015, Hammersley presented a six-part BBC World News series on cybercrimes.

 He has twice presented on BBC Radio 4's documentary strand Analysis, covering Facebook in November 2007, and personal genetic testing in December 2008.
 He also presented the five-part BBC series Futureproof Yourself.